dikyardiyanto17/mediasoup-nodejs/README.md

 - Error when screensharing producer is reconnecting  (&#x2713;) (Testing is needed) (Reported by Mr. Sabdho)
 ### 0.2.1
 - Camera indicator is still flashing even though camera is off (&#x2713;)
+### 0.2.3
+- Bug when participants leave at the same time
+- Bug audio visualizer not working when change page
+- Bug video that displayed 3 became 4

 ## Test Log
 ### 0.1.0